-- Track: This line displays the current track on the left and the total number of tracks on the disc to the right.
-When this line is highlighted press the Numeric Keys 2 followed by the Enter Button 7 to select a track on the disc for being played. - Play Mode Icon: This icon will appear to the right of the Track display and will indicate the current playback mode. - Time: This section consists of three lines: - Track Elapsed: Displays the elapsed or remaining time of the current track. - Disc Elapsed: Displays the elapsed or remaining time of the disc. - Elapsed Time Bar: Displays in graphical form a temperature bar reflecting the percentage of the disc that has been played.
+- Play Mode Icon: This icon will appear to the right of the Track display and will indicate the current playback mode. - Time: This section consists of three lines: - Track Elapsed: Displays the elapsed or remaining time of the current track. - Disc Elapsed: Displays the elapsed or remaining time of the disc. - Elapsed Time Bar: Displays in graphical form a temperature bar reflecting the percentage of the disc that has been played.

-Use the ▲ ▼ Navigation Buttons 1 to highlight either Track Elapsed or Disc Elapsed, and each press of the Enter Button 7 will toggle between the elapsed and remaining settings.
+Use the ▲ ▼ Navigation Buttons () to highlight either Track Elapsed or Disc Elapsed, and each press of the Enter Button 7 will toggle between the elapsed and remaining settings.
 The time displayed to the right and in the front-panel Information Display 1 will change accordingly.

-The Time Search function to the right of the Track or Disc Time Bar enables you to start playback at any point in the T R A C K S E L E C T E D. Use the ▲ ▼ ▲ ▶ Navigation Buttons 1 to highlight the Track display.
-Press the Numeric Keys 4 followed by the Enter Button 7 to select a new point in the track from which to commence play.
+The Time Search function enables you to start playback at any point in the program.
+Use the ▲ ▼ Navigation Buttons 1 to highlight the time display.
+Press the Numeric Keys 2 followed by the Enter Button 7 to select a new point in the track from which to commence play.